( of )

 Correct!

-• yet very often the stroke is too small to show up.
-Even so, assume there is a stroke and direct your attention to future stroke prevention caused by disorders affecting small arterial vessels.
+• Equally often the stroke is too small to show up on MRI.
+Even if MRI is negative, assume there is a stroke and direct attention to future stroke prevention caused by disorders affecting small arterial vessels.